rojo-rbx/rbx-dom/format/binary.md

 | Value      | `f32`  | The value of the keypoint     |
 | Envelope   | `f32`  | The envelope for the keypoint |

-When multiple NumberSequences are present, they are stored in sequence with no transformation or interleaving.
-Two NumberSequences with values
+When multiple `NumberSequence`s are present, they are stored in sequence with no transformation or interleaving.
+Two `NumberSequence`s with values

 ```
 NumberSequence.new(